DivvyCloud Privacy Statement

 What information DivvyCloud collects and why

+Information we collect automatically from website visitors.
 If you’re just browsing the Websites, we collect the same basic information that most websites collect.
 We use common internet technologies, such as cookies and web server logs.
-This is stuff we collect from everybody.
-The information we collect about all visitors to the Websites includes the visitor’s browser type, language preference, referring site, additional websites requested, and the date and time of each visitor request.
-We also collect potentially personally-identifying information like Internet Protocol (IP) addresses.
+This is information we collect from everybody.
+The information we collect automatically about all visitors to the Websites includes the visitor’s IP address, browser type, language preference, referring site, additional websites requested, and the date and time of each visitor request.

-If you request information or services, we may require the submission of information at the time of request.
+Information we collect from visitors who request information.
+If you request information or services, we may require the submission of certain personal information at the time of request.
 We may require you to provide first and last name, corporate title, company name, a valid email address, phone number, or other information.
 You may also have the option to give us more information if you want to.
-The information we require or request may include “Visitor Personal Information.”
+The personal information we require or request may include “Visitor Personal Information.”
+For example, you will need to provide some basic personal information to request a trial license.

 “Visitor Personal Information” is any information about one of our visitors which could, alone or together with other information, personally identify him or her.
-Information such as a real name, an email address, and a phone number are examples of “Visitor Personal Information.”
+Information such as name, email address, and phone number are examples of “Visitor Personal Information.”

 Visitor Personal Information does not include aggregated, non-personally identifying information.
-We may use aggregated, non-personally identifying information to operate, improve, and optimize our website and service.
+We reserve the right to use aggregated, non-personally identifying information to operate, improve, and optimize our Websites and services.

 What information DivvyCloud does not collect

 We do not intentionally collect sensitive personal information, such as social security numbers, credit card or other financial information, health information, or religious information.
-Although DivvyCloud does not request or intentionally collect any sensitive personal information, we realize that you might submit this kind of information to us through free form text fields.
-If you submit this type of information to our website, you are consenting to our storage of that information on our servers and in the servers of our marketing and email vendors, which are in the United States.
 If you believe that you have inadvertently submitted sensitive personal information about you to us, please contact us at email@example.com, so that we may delete the information.

 The Websites are not intended for or targeted at children under 13, and we do not knowingly or intentionally collect information about children under 13.
 If you believe that we have collected information about a child under 13, please contact us at firstname.lastname@example.org, so that we may delete the information.